-(c) The maximum compensation amounts will be adjusted annually for inflation.
-Inflation factor adjustments are based on the Implicit Price Deflator for Personal Consumption from the state of Washington, Economic and Revenue Forecast prepared by the Office of the Forecast Council.

-(d) A licensed administrator's compensation will be allowed only if DSHS is notified in writing within ten days following the start of their employment.

-(3) Total compensation of not more than one full-time licensed assistant administrator will be allowed if there are at least eighty set-up beds in the ICF/MR facility.
-Compensation is allowable at the lower of:

-(b) Seventy-five percent of the amount specified in the above table.

-(4) Total compensation of not more than one full-time registered administrator-in-training is allowed at the lower of:

-(b) Sixty percent of the amount specified by DDD in the above table.

-(5) The cost of a licensed administrator, assistant administrator, or administrator-in-training is not an allowable expense in ICF/MR facilities with fifteen beds or less.
-The facility's qualified mental retardation professional (QMRP) will provide administrative services.

-(6) A QMRP's total compensation of wages and/or salary is allowable at the lower of:

-(b) The amount specified in DDD in the above table.

-(7) If a licensed administrator, licensed assistant administrator, registered administrator-in-training, or QMRP are employed on a less than full-time basis, allowable compensation must be the lower of:

-(b) The maximum amount allowed multiplied by the percentage derived from dividing actual hours worked plus reasonable vacation, holiday and sick time, by two thousand and eighty hours.

-(8) A provider must maintain time records for any licensed administrators, assistant administrators, administrators-tors-in-training, or QMRPs they employ.
+- (c) The maximum compensation amounts will be adjusted annually for inflation.
+Inflation factor adjustments are based on the Implicit Price Deflator for Personal Consumption from the state of Washington, Economic and Revenue Forecast prepared by the Office of the Forecast Council. - (d) A licensed administrator's compensation will be allowed only if DSHS is notified in writing within ten days following the start of their employment. - (3) Total compensation of not more than one full-time licensed assistant administrator will be allowed if there are at least eighty set-up beds in the ICF/ID facility.
+Compensation is allowable at the lower of: - (a) Actual compensation received; or - (b) Seventy-five percent of the amount specified in the above table. - (4) Total compensation of not more than one full-time registered administrator-in-training is allowed at the lower of: - (a) Actual compensation received; or - (b) Sixty percent of the amount specified by DDA in the above table. - (5) The cost of a licensed administrator, assistant administrator, or administrator-in-training is not an allowable expense in ICF/ID facilities with fifteen beds or less.
+The facility's qualified intellectual disability professional (QIDP) will provide administrative services. - (6) A QIDP's total compensation of wages and/or salary is allowable at the lower of: - (a) Actual compensation received; or - (b) The amount specified in DDA in the above table. - (7) If a licensed administrator, licensed assistant administrator, registered administrator-in-training, or QIDP are employed on a less than full-time basis, allowable compensation must be the lower of: - (a) Actual compensation received; or - (b) The maximum amount allowed multiplied by the percentage derived from dividing actual hours worked plus reasonable vacation, holiday and sick time, by two thousand and eighty hours. - (8) A provider must maintain time records for any licensed administrators, assistant administrators, administrators-in-training, or QIDPs they employ.

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0635, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0635, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0635, filed 4/20/01, effective 5/21/01.]

-WAC 388-835-0640 Can a provider hire an individual or firm to manage their ICF/MR facility?
-(1) A provider can enter into an agreement with an individual or firm to manage their ICF/MR facility as the provider's agent, however, the provider must submit a copy of the agreement to DSHS at least sixty days before it becomes effective.

-(2) Copies of any amendments to a management agreement must be received by DSHS at least thirty days before the amendment become effective.

-(3) Management fees for periods before DSHS receives a copy of the agreement are not allowable costs.

-(4) The department may waive the sixty-day notice requirement to protect the health and safety of facility residents.
+- WAC 388-835-0640 Can a provider hire an individual or firm to manage their ICF/ID facility?
+(1) A provider can enter into an agreement with an individual or firm to manage their ICF/ID facility as the provider's agent, however, the provider must submit a copy of the agreement to DSHS at least sixty days before it becomes effective. - (2) Copies of any amendments to a management agreement must be received by DSHS at least thirty days before the amendment become effective. - (3) Management fees for periods before DSHS receives a copy of the agreement are not allowable costs. - (4) The department may waive the sixty-day notice requirement to protect the health and safety of facility residents.
 Any waiver of the sixty-day notice requirement by DSHS must be in writing.

-[Statutory Authority: RCW 71A.20.140.
-01-10-013, § 388-835-0640, filed 4/20/01, effective 5/21/01.]
+[Statutory Authority: RCW 71A.12.030 and 44.04.280.
+WSR 15-09-069, § 388-835-0640, filed 4/15/15, effective 5/16/15.
+Statutory Authority: RCW 71A.20.140.
+WSR 01-10-013, § 388-835-0640, filed 4/20/01, effective 5/21/01.]